 [END EQUATION]

 In this equation, we are regressing y on x1, x2, and the interaction of the two variables captured by the product of the two variables, x1 times x2.
-In this situation, none of the three coefficients, β1, β2, β12, have meaning as effect of the variable on y, which is troubling; none can be interpreted as how the rate of change in an independent variable affects the dependent variable.
+In this situation, none of the three coefficients, β1, β2, and β12, have meaning as an effect of the variable on y, which is troubling; none can be interpreted as how the rate of change in an independent variable affects the dependent variable.
 These coefficients were derived by minimizing the sum of the square of residuals; they are essentially parameters that improve the fit; they have no corresponding real-world meaning.
 In this chapter, we describe stratified regression, a regression procedure that estimates coefficients that have real-world meaning.

 [H1] Multilinear Regression